-The Ultimate Guide to Emergency Lighting
+The Ideal Guide to Emergency Lighting

 It is imperative to provide sufficient illumination within a building as it ensures the safety of those working within it.
 It enables the occupants to evacuate in case of an emergency or otherwise terminate any potential hazards prior to evacuation.
-The loss of normal illumination could happen as a result of a fire or a power cut, potentially leading to sudden darkness that needs to be prevented by emergency lighting that can be split into five distinctions:

 There are a further two types of emergency lighting systems: maintained and non-maintained.
 Maintained systems are individual luminaries that each incorporate a battery that is charged from the mains lighting supply.
 For example, this could be when the mains power is fully restored following an interruption, the luminary’s emergency lighting battery is fully recharged from the mains power supply.
 Non-maintained system individual luminaries incorporate a power back up supply that is independent of the mains supply.
 Maintained luminaries are only required in areas where the lighting is dimmed, for example in cinemas and theatres.